thunder/thunder-documentation/update-2-to-3.md

 significant change is the migration to media in core.
 But we also made some significant changes to our composer.json.

+### Prerequisites
+You have to make sure, that your Thunder 2 project and all it's dependecies, are fully updated to the most current versions.

 ### General composer.json adjustments
 First, we moved the composer package under the thunder namespace.
 So you need to replace